Is Harry Allen Trans?

 His rise to fame can be traced back to his significant role in the hip-hop group Public Enemy, where he was responsible for communicating the group’s controversial positions to the media and the public as the “Director of Enemy Relations”.
 Moreover, his contributions to their albums, featuring on tracks like “Don’t Believe the Hype” and “Fight the Power”, further solidified his place in the industry.
 However, his fame was not limited to music.
 He was a renowned writer and journalist, with his work appearing in esteemed publications such as The Village Voice, The Source, and Vibe.
 His writings, which frequently explored the intersection of race, politics, and culture, were instrumental in his rise to prominence.

-Take a Look Also: Is Kim Coco Iwamoto Trans?
+Take a Look Also: Is Iniko Trans?

 Is Harry Allen trans?